ShevkoMarina/iSeeApp/README.md

 # How to use it?

-Just upload a picture from your mobile phone and will voice text in it.
+Just upload a picture from your mobile phone and app will voice text in it.
 It implements recognition of :

 1) printed text (for labels or pricelists)